 Checks that you send should be made out to: The

+Epilepsy Association of Oklahoma.
 Donations are fully tax deductible and will be

 used to fund our programs:

-You May Also Donate By Check,
+You May Also Donate By Check, Please Make Payable To:

-Association of Oklahoma
+Epilepsy Foundation of Oklahoma

 A tongue has NO bone but it can